qdrant/landing_page/qdrant-landing/content/articles/food-discovery-demo.md

 docker-compose up -d
 ```

-The demo will be available at `http://localhost:8000`, but you won't be able to search anything until you import the snapshot into your Qdrant instance.
+The demo will be available at `http://localhost:8000`, but you won't be able to search for anything until you import the snapshot into your Qdrant instance.
 If you don't want to bother with hosting a local one, you can use the [Qdrant Cloud](https://cloud.qdrant.io/) cluster.
 4 GB RAM is enough to load all the 2 million
 entries.

 ## Fork and reuse

-The full source code of this demonstration is open-sourced and available for you to fork, adapt, and build upon.
+Our demo is completely open-source.
+Feel free to fork it, update with your own dataset or adapt the application to your use case.
 Whether you’re looking to understand the mechanics
 of semantic search or to have a foundation to build a larger project, this demo can serve as a starting point.
 Check out the [Food Discovery Demo repository
 ](https://github.com/qdrant/demo-food-discovery/) to get started.
-If you have any questions, feel free to reach out to us [on our Discord community](https://qdrant.to/discord).
+If you have any questions, feel free to reach out  [through Discord](https://qdrant.to/discord).